Ibrahim Pasha Palace

 The Ibrahim Pasha Palace (İbrahim Paşa Sarayı) is an Ottoman imperial court residence of Pargalı Ibrahim Pasha.
 It is located in Sultanahmet Square of Fatih district in Istanbul, Turkey.
 Currently, the building is mainly used as the Turkish and Islamic Arts Museum (Türk ve İslam Eserleri Müzesi).

-Initially named the Hippodrome Palace due to its location at the Hippodrome of Constantinople, it took later its name from Pargalı Ibrahim Pasha (1494–1536), who served as the Grand Vizier of Suleiman the Magnificent (reigned 1520-66) from 1523 until his execution in 1536.
-He married Sultan Süleiman's sister Hatice Sultan, and was as such a bridegroom to the Ottoman dynasty.
-They lived in the palace.
+Initially named the Hippodrome Palace due to its location at the Hippodrome of Constantinople, it took later its name from Pargalı Ibrahim Pasha (1494–1536), who served as the Grand Vizier of Suleiman the Magnificent (reigned 1520–1566) from 1523 until his execution in 1536.

 An important example of 16th-century Ottoman architecture, the building is situated on the grounds of Eastern Roman Empire's historical hippodrome.
-According to Ottoman historian Solakzade Mehmet Hemdemi Efendi (1590-1657), even the construction date of the palace is not certainly known, it is believed that it coincides to the Sultan Bayezid II era (reigned 1481-1512).
+According to Ottoman historian Solakzade Mehmet Hemdemi Efendi (1590–1657), even the construction date of the palace is not certainly known, it is believed that it coincides to the Sultan Bayezid II era (reigned 1481–1512).
 It is known that the building underwent repairs in 1521.

 The palace saw many events such as civil disorder and revolts aside weddings, festivities and celebrations.
 After Ibrahim Pasha's strangling, the palace served as residence for other grand viziers, and functioned also as military quarters, embassy, revenue office, quarters for the Ottoman military band, sewing works and prison.

 Republican era

 The building complex remained in state of neglect.
 Architect Sedat Çetintaş discovered the vacant building, which was considered to be demolished to make place for a new palace of justice.
 He published an article on the historical value of the building in the daily Cumhuriyet on June 5, 1938.
 This publication prevented indeed its demolition.
 However, sometime later the section of the palace consisting of harem and the ambassador's hall was pulled down in a hurry. Çetintaş struggled for twelve years to save the historical building.
-The main argument for its demolition was the fact that it had been renovated by an Armenian at some point, for which it would not be able to be considered part of the Turkish patrimony.
-The decision to keep the palace was taken during the presidency of Ismet Inönü in 1946.
+The main argument for its demolition was that it had been renovated by an Armenian at some point, for which it would not be able to be considered part of the Turkish patrimony.
+The decision to keep the palace was taken during the presidency of İsmet İnönü in 1946.